f5devcentral/f5-agility-labs-waf/docs/class4/module3/lab1/lab1.rst

         |lab31-12|

 #.
-Now return to the Vulnerabilities dialog and explore some of the other items if you wish.  **Hint:** You can utilize **Tree View** under **Security -> Application Security -> Policy -> Tree View** to get a summary of what's in the policy.
+Now return to the Vulnerabilities dialog and explore some of the other items if you wish.  **Hint:** You can utilize **Tree View** under **Security -> Application Security -> Advanced Settings -> Tree View** to get a summary of what's in the policy.
 Be sure you've selected the correct security policy in the dropdown.

     ..
 NOTE::  Data from a vulnerability scan can be a great way to get an ASM policy up and running quickly but you should consider that there may be vulnerabilities in the application beyond the reach of the scanner.
 It is therefore a good idea in many instances to enable the Automatic Policy Builder after policy creation to help refine the policy and tighten security over time.